Iain Schrantz

 The practical experiences in healthcare are gained within private, voluntary and independent sector areas including social care, community trusts and hospitals within Northamptonshire, Buckinghamshire and surrounding areas.

-This course is compliant with Nursing and Midwifery Council (NMC) requirements.
+This Mental Health Nursing University Course is compliant with Nursing and Midwifery Council (NMC) requirements.

 BSc Mental Health Nursing has been approved by the Nursing and Midwifery Council (NMC).
 This means you can be confident that this mental health nursing course meets the standards of education, training, conduct and performance required for nurses in the UK.